-This is the first of two posts about a Bitcoin vending machine I built while interning at NetBurner.
+This is the first of two posts about an IOT Bitcoin vending machine I built while interning at NetBurner.
 Part 2 is more technical.

 Go ahead.
 Steal my bitcoins.